glennjones/hapi-token-docs/README.md

 # hapi-token-docs
 __Hapi, API boilerplate using tokens__

 This web API was built to demonstrate some of the [hapi](hapijs.com) features and functionality.
 I often get asked how to combine API user logon with token access and swagger documentation.
-The best answer I have found is to use a very small amount of customisation for the swagger UI.
-This can esily be done with `hapi-swagger` plugin.
+The best answer I have found is to use a very small amount of customisation for the swagger UI, this can easily be done with `hapi-swagger` plugin.

 __Online Demo: https://hapi-token-docs.herokuapp.com/__